Scribe's Exercise Board with Hieratic Text

 On View: Egyptian Orientation Gallery, 3rd Floor

 Hieratic, the cursive form of hieroglyphs, was used most commonly for writing literature, business and personal letters, and record keeping.
-It was the first form of writing that Egyptian students learned.
-A youthful scribe wrote a hieratic inscription on this exercise board in the early New Kingdom.
-The text is an extract from “The Instructions of King Amunemhat,” composed in the Twelfth Dynasty, nearly four hundred years before the board was inscribed.
+The text is an extract from “The Instructions of King Amunemhat,” composed nearly four hundred years earlier.
 The king urges his son: “Be on your guard against all who are subordinate to you . . . trust no brother, know no friend, make no intimates.”
 This “teaching” belonged to a common literary genre of classic texts often used to practice writing.

 ca. 1514-1493 B.C.E.

 6 3/16 x 10 15/16 x 3/16 in.
 (15.7 x 27.8 x 0.4 cm) (show scale)

 Gift of Evangeline Wilbour Blashfield, Theodora Wilbour, and Victor Wilbour honoring the wishes of their mother, Charlotte Beebe Wilbour, as a memorial to their father, Charles Edwin Wilbour

 You may download and use Brooklyn Museum images of this three-dimensional work in accordance with a Creative Commons license